ArnaudBelcour/bigecyhmm/README.md

 # bigecyhmm: Biogeochemical cycle HMMs search

 Bigecyhmm is a Python package to search for genes associated with biogeochemical cycles in protein sequence fasta files.
-It begins as a lightweighted reimplementation of a subtask performed in [METABOLIC](https://github.com/AnantharamanLab/METABOLIC) but has grown since.
+It begins as a self-contained, lightweight reimplementation of a subtask performed in [METABOLIC](https://github.com/AnantharamanLab/METABOLIC) but has since grown.
 Bigecyhmm default behaviour searches for enzymes associated with carbon, sulfur, nitrogen and phosphorus cycles using HMMs from METABOLIC article, KEGG, PFAM, TIGR.
 It can be also used with a custom database and then will output network representation of the cycle.

 ## 0 Table of contents
 - [bigecyhmm: Biogeochemical cycle HMMs search](#bigecyhmm-biogeochemical-cycle-hmms-search)